Simplify container orchestration with Managed Kubernetes

 What is the Data Center Designer?

 Data Center Designer is a panel that allows you to deploy and manage your virtual data center in the Cloud in a graphic and very simple way.
-From Data Center Designer you can deploy not only Kubernetes, but also cloud servers with dedicated CPUs and S3 storage.
+From Data Center Designer you can deploy not only Kubernetes, but also cloud servers with dedicated CPUs and object storage.
 All this through a graphic interface where you can organise your servers in data centers and make configurations with drag and drop.

 -